-CEDARVILLE, OHIO - The role of pharmacists has changed during the past decade.
+CEDARVILLE, OHIO - The pharmacist's role has changed during the past decade.
 Once known for dispensing prescriptions and warning doctors of potentially dangerous drug interactions, today's pharmacists now have the ability in certain situations to prescribe medicines and order labs.

 Welcome to the new reality of 21st century American medicine.
-And Cedarville school of pharmacy is training future pharmacists by example.
+And the Cedarville University School of Pharmacy is training future pharmacists by example.

-Melody Hartzler, associate professor of pharmacy practice, is taking advantage of a new law that expands opportunities for pharmacists in private practice patient care.
-Ohio House Bill 188, passed in March 2016, opened the door for pharmacists and physicians to enter consult agreements allowing pharmacists to prescribe medicines and order labs.
+Melody Hartzler, Pharm.D., associate professor of pharmacy practice, is taking advantage of a new law that expands opportunities for pharmacists in private practice patient care.
+Ohio House Bill 188, passed in December 2015, opened the door for pharmacists and physicians to enter consult agreements allowing pharmacists to prescribe medicines and order labs.

 In addition to her duties at Cedarville, Hartzler is an in-house pharmacist at Western Medicine Family Physicians in Fairborn and Enon, Ohio.
-Cedarville school of pharmacy professional program students have the option of rotating through Hartzler's office to fulfill clinical requirements.
+Cedarville school of pharmacy Doctor of Pharmacy students have the option of rotating through Hartzler's office to fulfill clinical requirements.
 She hosts students once a month throughout the calendar year.